Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

+In the first instance, a parametric study is carried out to understand the dynamic behaviour of harvesters with different geometries to justify the choice of search space and have an understanding of the potential best candidates before performing the full optimisation.

-As it has been discussed in other works \cite{hurtado2022shape,junior2009electromechanical,erturk2008distributed, paquin2010improving}, the choice of external electrical resistance, $R_l$, directly affects the energy harvesting of a piezoelectric device.
-Therefore, energy generation can be significantly increased by choosing an optimal value of $R_l$.
-As previously stated, it is convenient to increase the power in the first vibration mode since the bridge frequencies are low.
-Then, the electrical resistance $R_l^*$ can be chosen to maximise the value of the power FRF at the first resonance frequency $\omega_o$.
-Note that $\omega_o$ is defined here as the frequency in which the power FRF has its maximum, thus, $\omega_o$ is expected to be close to the undamped frequency $\omega_1$.
+In this context, an issue that requires special attention is the choice of the external electrical resistance ($R_l$) due to its important impact on power generation, as it has been discussed in other works \cite{hurtado2022shape,junior2009electromechanical,erturk2008distributed, paquin2010improving}.
+In that sense, the electrical resistance $R_l^*$ is chosen to maximise the value of the power FRF at the first resonance frequency $\omega_o$.
 Such optimisation problem can be expressed as